mereg0/config-scripts/README.md

 # config-scripts
 Bootstrap scripts specific to platforms I commonly work on.

-Clone this repo and execute setup.sh in a BASH compatible shell.
+Clone this repo and execute setup.sh in a Bourne compatible shell.